mateoRc/lab/content/docs/events.md

 worker using `POST /events`.

 Forge requires `Authorization: Bearer <FORGE_AUTH_TOKEN>` for event ingestion and metrics reads.
-Its health endpoint is intentionally unauthenticated.
+Its health and status probes are intentionally unauthenticated inside the Compose network.

 ## Event Schema